johnsogg/gspoon/README.md

 **Tuesday 7pm** Playing with the hello world app, kicking the react tires.
 Hey I can load it on my phone by hitting the local IP!

 **Tuesday 7:40pm** Got a separate component to work, loading data from network and showing it.
 Had trouble with unit tests because network data load completed after the component was unmounted, which caused `setState` to error.
-Use a `this._isMounted` variable to guard.
+Use a `this._isMounted` variable to guard. (done for now)

+**Tuesday 9:50pm** Breaking out component model: floor plan, checks, items, etc.

+**Tuesday 10:50pm** Got App component to use re-useable functions to hit API and get data back using fetch with Authorization.
+JS module exports is wonky.